charlesGE/charlesGE.github.io/docs/publications.markdown

 # [Towards Out-of-Distribution Adversarial Robustness](https://arxiv.org/abs/2210.03150)
 Adam Ibrahim, **Charles Guille-Escuret**, Ioannis Mitliagkas, Irina Rish, David Krueger, Pouya Bashivan.to

-Under review at ICLR 2023.
+Under review at ICML 2023.
 Subset presented at ICML 2022 New Frontiers In Adversarial Machine Learning Workshop.

 *Short summary: adversarial robustness to a type of attack often does not transfer to other attacks, which substantially undermines the efficiency of current methods.
 In this work, we view adversarial attacks as a type of distributional shift, and explore the use of the